Skip to main content Start main content

 Biography

-Dr Allen Cheong received her Bachelor's degree in Optometry with first class honours from The Hong Kong Polytechnic University.
+Prof. Allen Cheong received her Bachelor's degree in Optometry with first class honours from The Hong Kong Polytechnic University.
 She continued her graduate training in the area of low vision at the School of Optometry in Queensland University of Technology under the advisement of Prof. Jan Lovie-Kitchin.
-Her graduate research was focused on vision rehabilitation and optometric care for low vision patients, in particular their reading performance.
+Her graduate research focused on vision rehabilitation and optometric care for low vision patients, in particular their reading performance.
 Upon receiving her PhD, she conducted her postdoctoral work with Dr Duane Geruschat at the Wilmer Eye Institute, Johns Hopkins University in the area of mobility performance in low vision patients.
-After a year of postdoctoral training, she joined the Department of Psychology at the University of Minnesota as a research associate continuing her research work in low vision reading and mobility.
-In September 2008, she joined the School of Optometry at the Hong Kong Polytechnic University as an Assistant Professor.
-In July 2015, she was promoted to Associate Professor.
+After a year of postdoctoral training, she joined the Department of Psychology at the University of Minnesota as a research associate.
+Under Prof Gordon Legge’s supervision, she continued her research work in low vision reading and mobility.
+In 2008, she joined the School of Optometry at The Hong Kong Polytechnic University as an Assistant Professor.
+She was promoted to Associate Professor in 2015 and later to Professor in 2023.

-Dr Cheong has won several awards.
-Examples are: the Research in Vision and Ophthalmology (ARVO) Foundation / Pauline and Oswald Lapp Travel Grants Awards, Atwell Award of Low Vision Research Group in ARVO, and the International Postgraduate Research Award from Queensland University of Technology.
+Prof. Cheong has won several awards.
+Examples are: the Research in Vision and Ophthalmology (ARVO) Foundation/ Pauline and Oswald Lapp Travel Grants Awards, Atwell Award of Low Vision Research Group (which is now called Envision-Atwell Award), and the International Postgraduate Research Award from Queensland University of Technology.
 She is a Fellow of the American Academy of Optometry.
+Prof. Cheong is currently serving as Vice President, International Society for Low Vision Research and Rehabilitation, an associate editor for Frontiers in Neuroscience, and a reviewer for different neuroscience, ophthalmology, psychology and vision science journals.

 Education and Academic Qualifications